viamrobotics/docs/docs/services/slam.md

 ---

 {{% alert title="Note" color="note" %}}
-This is an experimental feature.
+The SLAM service is an experimental feature.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.
 {{% /alert %}}

 ## Introduction

 SLAM, which stands for Simultaneous Localization and Mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
 At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various cutting edge SLAM algorithms that may be useful in their mission.

 ## The Viam SLAM Service

 The Viam SLAM Service supports the integration of custom SLAM libraries with the Viam RDK via the SLAM Service API.

 As of 11 October 2022, the following SLAM library is integrated: